SciML/SciMLSensitivity.jl/docs/src/index.md

   - [… etc. many other choices!](https://docs.sciml.ai/DiffEqDocs/stable/solvers/ode_solve/)

-In addition, due to the composability of the system, none of the components are directly tied to the Flux.jl machine learning framework.
+In addition, due to the composability of the system, none of the components are directly tied to the Lux.jl machine learning framework.
 For example, you can [use SciMLSensitivity.jl to generate TensorFlow graphs and train the neural network with TensorFlow.jl](https://youtu.be/n2MwJ1guGVQ?t=284), [use PyTorch arrays via Torch.jl](https://github.com/FluxML/Torch.jl), and more all with single line code changes by utilizing the underlying code generation.
 The tutorials shown here